Two strangers disagree

 Same engine.
 Now add leverage.
 At 1x, a 10% price move shifts 10% of your collateral.
 At 10x, that same move shifts 100% — your side drains completely.
 That's a liquidation.

-It doesn't change the mechanism.
-It changes the sensitivity.
-Higher leverage means the liquidation line is closer to the surface — there's less room before you're wiped out.
+It doesn't change the mechanism — it changes the sensitivity.
+Higher leverage means the liquidation line is closer to the surface.
+Less room before you're wiped out.

 10x long on BTC at $71,000.
 Watch what a 9% drop does.